tjek/tjek-swift-sdk/Guides/Getting Started.md

 ### Next steps

-For more complex uses of the `PagedPublicationView`, including setting the pre-loaded state of the view, and showing a custom outro view, check the [PagedPublicationView](PagedPublicationView.html) guide.
+For more complex uses of the `PagedPublicationView`, including setting the pre-loaded state of the view, and showing a custom outro view, check the [PagedPublicationView](PagedPublicationView.md) guide.

+If you wish to delve deeper into the SDK, you can read [API documentation](http://shopgun.github.io/shopgun-ios-sdk/).